Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Myconid Adult.md

 - !!int "10"
 - !!int "13"
 - !!int "7"
-"speed": "walk 20 ft."
+"speed": "20 ft."
 "senses": "darkvision 120 ft., passive Perception 11" "languages": ""
 "cr": "1/2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "When the myconid takes damage, all other myconids within 240 feet of it\
+- "desc": "When the myconid takes damage, all other myconids within 240 feet of it\
     \ can sense its pain."
   "name": "Distress Spores"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in sunlight, the myconid has disadvantage on ability checks, attack\
+- "desc": "While in sunlight, the myconid has disadvantage on ability checks, attack\
     \ rolls, and saving throws.
 The myconid dies if it spends more than 1 hour in\
     \ direct sunlight."
   "name": "Sun Sickness"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+2 (+2 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+2 (+2 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d4|avg (2d4) bludgeoning damage plus dice: 2d4|avg (2d4)\
+    \ Hit: 5 (dice: 2d4|avg (2d4)) bludgeoning damage plus 5 (dice: 2d4|avg\
-    \ poison damage."
+    \ (2d4)) poison damage."
   "name": "Fist"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
+- "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
-    \ The target must succeed on a DC 11 Constitution saving throw or be [[5.
-Mechanics/Rules/Conditions.md#stunned|stunned]]\
+    \ The target must succeed on a DC 11 Constitution saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#stunned|stunned]]\
     \ for 1 minute.
 The target can repeat the saving throw at the end of each of its\
     \ turns, ending the effect on itself on a success."
   "name": "Pacifying Spores (3/Day)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "A 20-foot radius of spores extends from the myconid.
+- "desc": "A 20-foot radius of spores extends from the myconid.
 These spores can go\
     \ around corners and affect only creatures with an Intelligence of 2 or higher\
     \ that aren't undead, constructs, or elementals.
 Affected creatures can communicate\
     \ telepathically with one another while they are within 30 feet of each other.\